 In Egypt, however, they seem less concerned with the terminology.
-Modelling themselves on the anti-establishment ideals of their Western counterparts, the Egyptian Black Bloc share the same tactics and uniform, but have adopted the name with its capital letters intact: Black Bloc as anti-Islamist movement, rather than lower-case anti-CCTV strategy.
+Modeling themselves on the anti-establishment ideals of their Western counterparts, the Egyptian Black Bloc share the same tactics and uniform, but have adopted the name with its capital letters intact: Black Bloc as anti-Islamist movement, rather than lowercase anti-CCTV strategy.

-Young Egyptians claiming affiliation with the group have been turning up to protests in their hundreds to skirmish with pro-government forces.
+Young Egyptians claiming affiliation with the group have been turning up to protests in the hundreds to skirmish with progovernment forces.
 They have no qualms about using violence and have claimed responsibility for the recent firebomb attack on the Muslim Brotherhood’s HQ and the temporary closure of Alexandria’s tramway.

-Understandably, this has terrified the Muslim Brotherhood and President Morsi has vowed to crack down on the Black Bloc.
-Attorney general Talaat Ibrahim has cited them as a terrorist organisation, ordering the police and army to arrest anyone suspected of being a member.
+Understandably, this has terrified the Muslim Brotherhood.
+President Morsi has vowed to crack down on the Black Bloc.
+Attorney General Talaat Ibrahim has cited them as a terrorist organization, ordering the police and army to arrest anyone suspected of being a member.

 I managed to get an interview with one of the guys running Egypt's Black Bloc.
-He wasn't exactly Aaron Carr: chatty man, but I guess he's got more important business to attend to.
+He wasn't exactly chatty, but I guess he's got more important business to attend to.

 VICE: What does the Egyptian Black Bloc represent, ideologically?

-Anonymous: The Egyptian Black Bloc hold several different views and doesn't adhere to one specific ideology.
-There's obviously a resemblance in appearance with the European black blocs, and we share some of their basic ideas.
+Anonymous: The Egyptian Black Bloc holds several different views and doesn't adhere to one specific ideology.
+There's obviously a resemblance in appearance with the European black blocs, though, and we share some of their basic ideas.

 Do you guys have any kind of relationship with Anonymous?